bigwhoop/sentence-breaker/README.md

 In the end the tokens are re-assembled into the sentences.
 The user can choose which threshold he wants to apply when starting new sentences.
 For example the probability must be greater or equal to 50% that a boundary was detected.

+## TODO

+- [ ] `\Bigwhoop\SentenceBreaker\BoundaryProbabilityCalculation\Calculator::calculateCurrentTokenProbability` is a big
+  mess.
+Let's split it up into multiple *Rule* classes.
+Maybe use a rules engine.
+- [ ] Add abbreviations support for different languages.

 ## License